Faster and smarter in the app... Open app

 • Pay by credit card.
 Section 75 of the Consumer Credit Act provides a free additional layer of protection on purchases between £100 and £30,000.
 For large holiday bookings in an uncertain environment, this matters.

 • Consider shoulder season travel.
-If you have flexibility on dates, May, early June, and September offer broadly similar weather to peak July-August at meaningfully lower prices — and the demand surge from displaced Middle East travellers will be most acute in peak school holiday periods.
+If you have flexibility on dates, May, early June and September offer broadly similar weather to peak July and August at meaningfully lower prices, and with airline fare discipline still holding for now, the saving compared to peak weeks may be larger than any conflict-related premium.

 The bottom line